haseebjaved4212/JavaScript_In_30_days/Day_06_Object_&_OOPS_Basics/README.md

 ### 8. Useful Object Methods (Static Methods on Object constructor)

-These are built-in methods on the global Object constructor that help you work with objects.Object.keys(obj): Returns an array of a given object's own enumerable property names (keys).
+These are built-in methods on the global Object constructor that help you work with objects.Object.`keys(obj):` Returns an array of a given object's own enumerable property names (keys).
 **Example:**

 ```js